What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 • Training volunteers in fundraising best practices

-This role might be a good fit if: You’re passionate about a cause and want to apply your leadership and communication skills to furthering that mission.
+This role might be a good fit if you have a passion for a cause and want to apply your leadership and communication skills to further that mission.
+Once you’ve gained some experience, you may earn your Certified Fund Raising Executive (CFRE) credential to stand out to future employers and qualify for advanced positions.

 Coursera Plus